 Are anxiety attacks real if they’re not officially defined in medical literature?

 Yes.
 Many people use “anxiety attacks” to describe episodes of extreme worry tied to specific stressors.
-Although not a formal term like “panic attack,” the experience is still valid and can trigger distressing physical and emotional traits.
+Although it is not a formal term like “panic attack,” the experience is still valid.
+It can trigger real physical and emotional distress.

 How can someone distinguish between a panic attack and an anxiety episode?

-Panic attacks strike quickly, peaking within minutes, and involve intense physical traits like rapid heartbeat or chest discomfort.
-Anxiety episodes develop more gradually, centering on sustained worry or stress over time.
+Panic attacks strike quickly and peak within minutes.
+They involve intense physical symptoms like rapid heartbeat or chest discomfort.
+Anxiety episodes, in contrast, develop more gradually.
+They center on sustained worry or stress over time.

 Are there situations where both panic and anxiety overlap?